 It is now a race to bring the best markets to generation Z. The older members of this generation have just recently graduated from the University and have begun to enter the workforce and are now compromise in a large portion of consumer spending.
 It is expected by the year 2020, Generation Z will account for almost 40% of all consumers in the market.
 They have a potential buying power of $44 billion which expands to over 600 billion when one considers their possible influence on their parents spending.
 It is easy to understand why marketing teams are doing all they can to capture the attention of this highly profitable segment of the population before their competitors do.

 As with each generation before, Generation Z has a unique set of behaviors and challenges which leads marketing teams many possibilities.
-The following will help you understand Generation Z to create the perfect marketing blueprint.
+The following guide from Manmade will help you understand Generation Z to create the perfect marketing blueprint.

 A Mobile First Generation